Sean-Bradley/JEasings/README.md

 Edit on [SBEDIT](https://sbedit.net/c85742403bc15fb65d4a9a1a542517d761ae9e27)

-## JEasing Chain
+## JEasings as Variables

-By using a combinaton of [onComplete](#jeasing-oncomplete-callback) and setting up your JEasings into variables before starting them, you can chain several JEasings together to then start in sequence, and also even set them to restart into a never ending loop.
+You can create JEasings as variables first, and then start them later as needed.

 ```javascript
 const part1 = new JEASINGS.JEasing(position)